 In particular, as a representative of Amnesty International, Fireside worked very closely with the APA in the effort to free Dr. Anatoly Koryagin, a psychiatrist imprisoned for many years.
 There is also some documentation of the work of European psychiatrists, principally from Sweden and England.
 A number of these documents are in Russian.
 Finally, there are photographs of many of the Soviet dissidents.

-Along with the papers of Richard Bonnie and Saleem Shah, this collection is a valuable resource for scholars studying politically based psychiatric abuse.
+Along with the papers of Richard Bonnie, Saleem Shah, and Dr. Loren Roth, this collection is a valuable resource for scholars studying politically based psychiatric abuse.

 - Fireside, Harvey F., 1929-2008 (Person)